kmfaizullah/Tourist-Guide-a-Web-Based-Application/README.md

 # Tourist Guide a web based application using CODEIGNITER
 This is a web base project.
 Front-end of this project is designed by using HTML, CSS and Boostrap.
 Codeigniter MVC framework is used to integrate front-end with MySql database.

+## <a href="https://youtu.be/Tt1YoLw5cpY"> Click Here to wath the installation procedure and project features Demo </a>

 <h3>What is CodeIgniter</h3>